bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 35°
-- Partly Cloudy
+- Breezy and Mostly Cloudy
-- 73% humidity
+- 72% humidity
 - 16 mph wind
-- 61% cloud cover
+- 69% cloud cover
 - 29 AQI 🟩
 - About 5.1 inches of snow on the ground
 - 0.83 inches of rain expected in the next 48 hours